 Containers: Oil must be in dark glass bottles or if clear bottles or light glass bottles are used they must be packaged in a container that will exclude light.

-The OliveMark® is your guarantee that the oil you are purchasing is genuinely Extra Virgin Olive Oil.
+The OliveMark® is your guarantee that the oil you are purchasing is genuinely New Zealand Extra Virgin Olive Oil.

 What it all means

 We provide our Olives New Zealand certification for each of the Extra Virgin Olive Oils we produce for our customers to view on a product page.